galaxyproject/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 3. **Random effects**: In some studies, like those following people over time or studying families, samples from the same group can be similar.
 MaAsLin2 helps handle this by letting researchers choose a grouping factor.
 This helps make sure the statistical analysis is more accurate.
 For example, setting random_effects = "Subject_ID" helps control for the correlation between samples that come from the same individual.

-4. **Reference**: It allows researchers to establish a baseline or standard category against which other categories are compared, helping to interpret and understand the effects of different variables on microbial features.
+4. **Reference**: It allows researchers to establish a baseline or standard feature file category against which other categories are compared, helping to interpret and understand the effects of different variables on microbial features.

    > <comment-title></comment-title>
    > - In MaAslin2, the reference level is required for variables with more than two levels to avoid errors.